Mor1Ma1/zhuoyuanmai2.github.io/_pages/about.md

 Zhuoyuan Mai is a multimedia designer whose creative practice involves cultural speculation , human-machine experience, mixed reality, and moving images.

 He consistently integrates technology and culture in his research, leveraging cutting-edge technological advancements to propose solutions for future challenges.
-Currently, his work focuses on cybernetics and the spirituality of artificial intelligence.
+Currently, his work emphasizes on cybernetics and the spirituality of artificial intelligence.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.